-With Netflix, if you have an individual or basic plan, you can pay an additional $6 per month to watch on a total of 4 screens.
-Having more people chip in to the monthly subscription reduces the price-per-person overall, so in this example, you and your friends will pay $4 each instead of $8.99—the price for individual accounts.
+With Netflix, if you have an individual or basic plan, you can pay an additional $10 per month to watch on a total of 4 screens.
+Having more people chip in to the monthly subscription reduces the price-per-person overall, so in this example, you and your friends will pay $5 each instead of $9.99—the price for individual accounts.
 And just in case you were wondering, Netflix supports multiple users on the same account, so your recommendations won’t get ruined by someone else’s questionable taste in movies. .

 When it comes to Amazon Prime Video, you can set up an Amazon Household to share the streaming account (and most of your other Prime benefits) with one other adult living in the same house.
 That means you pay half price right away.

 Different services have different rules so make sure to dig into the various options available to make sure you’re on the best deal.
-Be on the lookout for special offers and bundles as well: you currently get a free Hulu subscription when you sign up for a Spotify Premium account, for instance.
+Be on the lookout for special offers and bundles as well: once upon a time, a Spotify Premium account came with a free Hulu subscription, for instance.

 Buy, don’t subscribe